Emerson Junior-Senior High School: Awards, recognition and rankings

 In 2003, Ava Annese received the New Jersey High School Teacher of Civics Education award from the VFW.
 In the national contest, she received third place.

-Emerson's Musical Theatre program has been recognized by The Metros, Papermill Playhouse and the New Jersey Metropolitan chapter of The Cappies.
+Emerson's Musical Theatre program has been recognized by The Metros, Paper Mill Playhouse and the New Jersey Metropolitan chapter of The Cappies.

 Athletics

 The Emerson High School Cavaliers (commonly known as the Cavos) participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson County, Morris County and Passaic County counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's realignment that took effect in the fall of 2010, Emerson was a member of the Bergen County Scholastic League (BCSL).
-With 243 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+With 243 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The school's co-op team with Cresskill High School was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates as the host school / lead agency for joint cooperative girls lacrosse and wrestling teams with Park Ridge High School, while Emerson is the host school for boys / girls bowling, cross country running. boys / girls golf and boys lacrosse teams.
-River Dell Regional High School is the host school for a co-op ice hockey team with Emerson and Westwood Regional High School as participants.
+River Dell High School is the host school for a co-op ice hockey team with Emerson and Westwood Regional High School as participants.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.